-Oroma Elewa is a visual and a performance artist who creates work through writing, drawings, photograpy, film and performance inspired by transnational and cultural experiences.
+Oroma Elewa is a visual and performance artist creating work and telling stories through photography, performance and art.

 Driven by a need to tell beautiful, nuanced stories of Africa, Oroma Elewa launched the publication, Pop’Africana (2009-2014) to deliver a rejuvenated image of Africa, then unseen in magazines.
 Through Pop’Africana, Oroma brought a visual discourse on contemporary African ideas in style and aesthetics to the forefront.
 The publication engaged a market that had been severely ill-served and under represented driving accolades from the likes of Vogue, The Independent, Sundance, Fader, Dazed and many others.